External bone growth stimulation devices are worn outside the skin and do not require surgical implantation or extraction.

 A potential advantage of external stimulators versus internal stimulators is that the external device is usually a less expensive treatment option and does not require the potential second surgery to remove the battery pack.

-Another major advantage is that an external bone stimulator can be added after the fusion has been done if there is concern that the bone graft is not healing and a nonunion is developing.
+Another advantage of an external bone stimulator is that the therapy can be added weeks or months after the fusion surgery if there is an emerging concern that the bone graft is not healing and a nonunion is developing.

 advertisement